OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 using `ssh`, `scp`, or just `http` and `tcp`.

 > _Note_: There is a network, but _**no**_ Internet.
 > This is no Cloud Computing..., maybe more like "Flake" ❄️ Computing.
-No satellite needed, very low carbon footprint!
+Very low carbon footprint!
+> The consumption of the setting described above is below ridiculous.
+I power mine with a solar panel, it's happy as a clam!

 Current data are displayed on the eink screen (basic UI).
 It comes with a Web UI, to help you to manage the system, and/or visualize the data (using plain `http`, as mentioned above).